Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 The Sharks were one of the maiden South African teams in Super Rugby competition, being established in 1996.
 The Sharks made the final in their first year, going down to the Blues in the decider.
 Despite making four Super Rugby finals, the Sharks are yet to win a title, with their latest loss a crushing final defeat to the Chiefs in 2012.

-While very few would seriously peg the club as a genuine title contender, some instability within the South African conference should allow them to take advantage of their vulnerable finals and steal a playoff spot once again.
+While very few seriously had the Sharks as a genuine title contender, instability within the South African conference made them a popular pick to steal a playoff spot once again.

 Coach: Robert du Preez

 2018 finish: 3rd South African conference, 6th overall.
 Lost quarter-final to Brumbies.